suyashskumar/sentiment-analysis/README.md

 ### Node.js Server
 - **`/`**: Serves the index page.
 - **`/predict`**: Handles POST requests for sentiment analysis and feedback generation.

-## Contributing

-Contributions are welcome!
-Please fork the repository, make changes, and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.

-## Acknowledgments

-- Hugging Face for the dataset.
-- Google Generative AI for feedback generation.